Credit decisioning begins by verifying income and employment. Both can be made through Argyle.

 Send all users through Argyle and leverage Argyle as a switchboard to alternative VOIE options.

-For users where Argyle has coverage, they can connect their accounts:
+For payroll providers where Argyle has coverage, users can connect their accounts:

 We advise sending all users through Argyle as this provides the best user experience and highest conversion rates.

-If Argyle does not cover a particular employer, then funnel the user to upload their documents through the document upload Argyle flow or an alternative flow:
+If Argyle does not cover a particular employer, you can allow the user to directly upload employment documents through Argyle, or route them through an alternative process.

-- Context - provide users with context into the process they will go through.
-Users need to understand that they will 1) search for their employer, and 2) connect their employment or payroll account.
+- Context - help users understand the process they will go through: searching for their employer and then connecting their employment or payroll account.

 An example on-ramp screen is provided below.